 7. Select the response option(s).

 Selecting the best response options requires careful consideration.
 It’s a common stumbling block for survey developers, as there are many options to consider.
 We recommend starting with the goal of the questions (what are you going to do with the data and how will you present it) to guide the decision.
 We’ve put together a decision tree to help narrow the choice for response options.
-Table 1 has a few examples of selecting the right response options based on the goal.

-We’ve identified four key categories to help you get started:
+Here are four key categories to help you get started:

 - Discovery: When discovery is the primary goal, use open-ended items.